- Location: Little Rock, AR

 It seems likely Winder knew Triple-A was too much - if not all along, then with the Triple-A consolidation.
 Arkansas would have fit well into the central U.S. circuit that had been the American Association, but both the East Coast-heavy IL and the West Coast-based PCL were a league too far.
 In only two more years, the 1966 franchise swap brought the St. Louis Cardinals to Little Rock as the Travs' parent club; this relationship lasted until 2000, when the Travs first joined the Angels - and the Texas League franchise that came from Oklahoma is still today's Travs.
 They won TL titles in 1971, 1977, 1979, 1980, 1989, 2001, and 2005.

 In 1966, Travelers Field was renamed Ray Winder Field to honor Winder's work and wizardry.

-Some of the most notable names to wear a Travelers uniform include Tris Speaker, Bill Dickey, Jim Bunning, Ferguson Jenkins, Dick Allen, Keith Hernandez, and J.D.
+Some of the most notable names to wear a Travelers uniform include Tris Speaker, Bill Dickey, Jim Bunning, Ferguson Jenkins, Keith Hernandez, Dick Allen - who, against his preference and apparently at the behest of the Phillies, was known as ""Richie""https://sabr.org/bioproj/person/dick-allen]] when he broke into the Majors in late 1963 - and J.D.
 Drew.